iocage/iocage/doc/source/networking.rst

 .. warning:: In the examples in this section, **em0** is used as the network adapter. **em0** is a placeholder and must be replaced with the user's specific network adapter.
+In order to find the network adapter on the system run :samp:`ifconfig`.

 .. index:: Shared IP
 .. _Shared IP: